enkidevs/curriculum/nosql/NoSQL/MongoDB/beginner/aggregation-ii/README.md

 description: Learn more about aggregation and the aggregation pipeline

 insights:
-  - aggregation-
+  - aggregation-project
-  - aggregation-
+  - aggregation-project-ii
-  - aggregation-
+  - aggregation-group
-  - aggregation-
+  - aggregation-group-ii
-  - aggregation-
+  - aggregation-sortbycount